Frans Myyryläinen: Early life

+Career

 Myyryläinen worked as forest guardian and as a shopkeeper in Kainuu and as an inspector in the early 20th century.
 He became member in the Kainuu red guards.
 The opposition White Guard said that Myyryläinen was a dangerous man.

 During the civil war in 1918 Myyryläinen was arrested and tried.
 His punishment was two years in prison and he lost his civic confidence for 12 years but escaped and was recaptured.